 - Technical Consultant (1)

-I applied through another source and the process took 1+ week - interviewed at OpenText (Preston, North West England, England).
+I applied through other source.
+The process took 1+ week – interviewed at OpenText (Preston, North West England, England).

 2. Face to face interview with the Team Leader(informal, questions about previous work experience, educational background)

 3. Face to face interview with the Hiring Manager (formal, typical questions)